broccolijs/broccoli/README.md

 A fast, reliable asset builder & server.
 Hard-coded to build Ember apps for now, to be generalized later.

-Work in progress, not really usable for anything yet.
+**This is pre-alpha work-in-progress.
+It's not usable for building actual JavaScript applications yet.**

 To run, type: